pschool-in/curriculum/content/grammar/new-topics/conjunction-2.md

 3. Rahul tried to study *but* fell asleep.
 4. I want to play *but* I need to study.
 5. We can watch a movie *or* go for lunch.
-6. I can complete my HW today *or* tomorrow.
+6. I will complete my HW today *or* tomorrow.
 7. My mother is late *so* I'm waiting for her.
 8. We're going to the park in the evening, *so* I'll take a nap in the noon.